cockroachdb/docs/cockroachcloud/user-authorization.md

 This page describes the procedures for managing organization users and roles:

-- Adding users to your organization, by creating them or inviting them from another organization
+- Adding users to your organization, by creating them or inviting them from another organization.
-- managing organization-level users roles
+- Managing organization-level users roles.
-- granting organization users access to clusters through cluster roles
+- Granting organization users access to clusters through cluster roles.
-- managing the privileges associated with cluster roles
+- Managing the privileges associated with cluster roles.

 {{ site.data.products.db }} requires you to create SQL users to access the cluster.